 - Any remaining debt is legally written off after your last IVA payment.

-When considering an IVA, there are some drawbacks which need to be weighed-up before you commit, as once accepted by your creditors, an IVA proposal becomes a binding contract.
+When considering an IVA, some potential drawbacks need weighing up before you commit, as once accepted by your creditors, an IVA proposal becomes a binding contract.

-- It will have a negative impact on your credit rating, although if you already have been struggling with your finances, your credit rating may already be damaged.
+- It will negatively impact your credit rating, although if you already have been struggling with your finances, your credit rating may already be damaged.

-- If you are a house owner, you may have to try to re-mortgage to contribute towards your debts when nearing the end of your arrangement.
+- If you’re a homeowner, you may have to re-mortgage to contribute towards your debts when nearing the end of your arrangement.

 - Secured debts, child maintenance, student loans and fines are not eligible for inclusion in an IVA.
 They will, however, be taken into account when establishing affordability.

-- Will you realistically be able to pay the monthly amounts required?
-There is no guarantee that an IVA procedure will be accepted by your creditors.
+- Can you realistically pay the monthly amounts required?
+There is no guarantee that your creditors will accept an IVA.

 The IVA process

 To formally set up an IVA and begin the process, you would require the help of an insolvency practice such as ourselves.
 It must be agreed with your creditors and managed by an IP; however, the fees involved would come out of the agreed monthly payments and would not be added on top as extra.